 Permanently Discharged Student Loans

-Students who in the past had their loans discharged for medical conditions are not entitled to receive Title IV aid unless an official doctor’s certification is submitted, which states that the student has the ability to engage in substantial gainful activity, along with a signed personal statement, which states that as a student, you are aware that the new FSA loan cannot be discharged later for any present impairment unless it deteriorates so that you are again totally or permanently disabled.
+If you previously had your loans discharged for medical conditions, you are not entitled to receive Title IV aid unless you submit both an official doctor’s certification stating that you are able to engage in substantial gainful activity and a signed personal statement confirming you are aware that the new FSA loan cannot be discharged later for any present impairment unless it deteriorates so that you are again totally or permanently disabled.